-Forest Preserve District staff collected 0 positive West Nile virus sample at Green Meadows (PDF) in Westmont this week.
-This brings the total number of positive samples to 10 for the 2018 season.
-District staff began sampling for the presence of West Nile virus on June 1, 2018.
+This week Forest Preserve District staff collected 1 positive West Nile virus sample at Green Meadows (PDF) in Westmont this week .
+This brings the total number of positive West Nile virus samples for the 2019 season to 5.
+District staff began sampling for the presence of West Nile virus on June 1, 2019.

 Fight the Bite